 The jīva has no taste for the Holy Name due to offences.
 For one who chants kṛṣṇa-nāma and is free from offences, that transcendental hari-nāma, which is caitanya-rasa-vigraha (the form of conscious rasa), arises within his heart.
 When the divine Holy Name appears, the heart becomes joyful, tears stream from the eyes, and sāttvika-vikāra (transformations of divine ecstasy) are apparent.
 Therefore, the Bhāgavata has said:

 netre jalaṁ gātra-ruheṣu harṣaḥ

 “Indeed, that heart is made of iron which does not transform upon chanting hari-nāma with concentration, even though tears may come from the eyes and one’s hair may stand on end.”
 (Bhāg.
 2.3.24)

 When the jīva chants hari-nāma, then he definitely experiences a transformation within his heart – tears stream out of his eyes and his bodily hairs stand on end.
 If one chants kṛṣṇa-nāma and such transformations do not occur, then one’s heart has become hard due to offences.

 The absolute duty of a sādhaka is to chant hari-nāma without offence.
 Therefore, in order to avoid such offences, it is important to know the ten types of offences in relation to hari-nāma that are mentioned in the śāstra.
 They are:

 - Criticising devotees (sādhu-nindā).

-- Considering Śiva and other demigods to be independent of Bhagavān.
+- Considering Śiva and other Devas to be independent of Bhagavān.

-- Consider the glories of hari-nāma to be an exaggeration.
+- Considering the glories of hari-nāma to be an exaggeration.